-Attendance at all Medical Laboratory Science lecture sessions is highly recommended.
-The student must abide by the regulations set forth in each Medical Laboratory Science course, so the student should consult the policy contained in each course manual.
-In general, absence from class due to illness, death of a family member, a personal emergency, or observance of a religious holiday will constitute cause for an excused absence.
-Examples of unexcused absences include but are not limited to: scheduling routine medical and dental appointments, scheduling employment-related appointments, expanding spring break or Thanksgiving break beyond its allotted time, or scheduling other travels or entertainment (concerts, etc.) for personal reasons.
-Instructors/faculty have set policies in place in their courses and the student is required to follow these policies.
+Attendance at all Medical and Molecular Sciences lectures is strongly recommended.
+The student must abide by the regulations set forth in each course syllabus, so the student should familiarize themselves with the attendance policy contained in each course syllabus/manual.
+In general, absence from class due to illness, death of a family member, personal emergency, or observance of a religious holiday will constitute cause for an excused absence.
+Examples of unexcused absences include but are not limited to: scheduling routine medical and dental appointments, scheduling employment-related appointments, expanding spring break or Thanksgiving break beyond its allotted time, or scheduling other travel or entertainment (concerts, etc.) for personal reasons.
+Faculty members have set policies in place in their courses and the student is required to follow these policies.

 • Examinations are scheduled by the instructor within the class period.
-Students are expected to be in the class prepared to begin the exam at the stated start time for the examination, including hourly (formative) exams and the final exam.
-The instructor may require students arriving late to an exam to receive a grade of zero (0) or to take the exam at a scheduled later time using a makeup exam at their discretion.
-Excused absences from any exam MUST be communicated and documented prior to the scheduled start of the exam and will be reviewed and decided upon by the instructor.
+Students are expected to be in the class prepared to begin the exam before the stated start time for the examination, including hourly (formative) exams and final exams.
+The instructor may require students arriving late to an exam to receive a grade of zero (0) or to take the exam at a scheduled later time of their choosing using a different makeup exam at their discretion.
+Excused absences from any exam MUST be communicated and documented prior to the scheduled start of the exam and will be reviewed and decided upon by each instructor.